nhsconnect/national-authentication/pages/AuthenticationTypes/AuthenType_Intro.md

 > * Single-Factor OTP device (hardware only) used in conjunction with a Multi-Factor Cryptographic Software Authenticator
 > * Single-Factor OTP device (hardware only) used in conjunction with a Single-Factor Cryptographic Software Authenticator and a Memorised Secret.

 **NHS Identity would be supporting AAL3 Authentication using Apple Ipads from April 2019.
+This mechanism would meet the Multi-Factor Cryptographic Device guidelines.**

+**The Privacy Notice to the Smartcard / Authorised Device users could be viewed [here](docs/Apple_Privacy_Policy.pdf).**

-This mechanism would meet the Multi-Factor Cryptographic Device guidelines.
-FIDO2 would be the next supported authentication mechanism which would be available by Q3 of 2019.**
+**FIDO2 would be the next supported authentication mechanism which would be available by Q3 of 2019.**